The main reason moving to Australia is different is the strict quarantine policy.

 This is another reason to make sure you get qualified movers with experience shipping to Australia.
 These are the companies that have good relationships with qualified Destination Agents in Australia.

-If you have any other tips or questions please add them in the comments below.
+Have any other tips or questions?
+Please add them in the comments below.